-In a slightly different direction, it is a classical problem which elements of the homotopy groups of spheres admit ``polynomial" representatives.
+In a slightly different direction, it is a classical problem to determine which elements of the homotopy groups of spheres admit ``polynomial" representatives.
 Indeed, this can be viewed as an incarnation of the philosophy behind the original Atiyah--Bott proof of Bott periodicity \cite[p.
 231]{AtiyahBott}.
 More precisely, write $S^n \subset {\mathbb R}^{n+1}$ for the standard $n$-sphere defined by $\sum_{i=0}^n x_i^2 = 1$.
-By a real algebraic representative of a homotopy class $\alpha \in \pi_n(S^m)$ we will simply mean a morphism of real algebraic varieties $S^n \to S^m$ such that the continuous map obtained by taking real points is in the homotopy class $\alpha$.
+By a real algebraic representative of a homotopy class $\alpha \in \pi_n(S^m)$ we simply mean a morphism of real algebraic varieties $S^n \to S^m$ such that the continuous map obtained by taking real points is in the homotopy class $\alpha$.

 The existence of real algebraic representatives for elements of homotopy groups of spheres was studied in the stable setting by \cite{Baum} and, independently, by R. Wood.
 Indeed, all elements in the stable homotopy groups of spheres admit polynomial representatives (see Baum \cite[Corollary 2.11]{Baum}; Wood's results remain unpublished).
-The situation regarding existence of real algebraic representatives of {\em unstable} homotopy classes could not be more different.
+The situation regarding existence of real algebraic representatives of {\em unstable} homotopy classes is different.
 Indeed, R. Wood \cite{WoodSpheres} showed that there are no non-constant polynomial maps $S^n \to S^m$ when $n \geq 2m$.
 In particular, this means that as soon as $p$ is a prime number $\geq 3$, the classes $\alpha_1$ and $\alpha_1^2$ cannot be represented by morphisms of real algebraic spheres.
 In fact, even when $p = 2$, Wood shows that $\alpha_1$ (in this case a generator of $\pi_4(S^3) \cong \Z/2$) admits no real algebraic representative \cite[Theorem 2]{WoodSpheres}.